Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Summary and Outlook

-In this work, we proposed \ours{}, a self-rationalizing framework that incorporates commonsense resources and provides two representative type of explanations: extractive rationales and NLEs.
-Using five tasks, from natural language and vision-language domains, we show that \ours{} obtains a new SOTA performance for both NLE generation and rationales extraction.
-We also reduce the important trade-off between task performance and NLE generation, and even obtain a new SOTA for one of the tasks.
-While currently we use only commonsense resources, future work could look into adding other types of knowledge resources, including more specialized ones, such as legal and medical. \ours{}~also opens up the possibility of NLE generation in few-shot and zero-shot settings.
+In this work, we proposed \ours{}, a self-rationalizing framework that incorporates background knowledge resources and provides two complementary types of explanations: ERs and NLEs.
+Using five tasks, from natural language and vision-language domains, we show that \ours{}~obtains a new SOTA performance for both NLEs and ERs.
+We also close the important gap between task performance and explainability for the five tasks that we experimented with, and obtained a new SOTA for e-SNLI-VE.
+While we used commonsense resources, future work could look into adding other types of knowledge resources, including more specialized ones, such as legal and medical.
+Additionally, while we showed that \ours{}~opens up a promising direction for zero-shot NLE generation, further investigation could reap more benefits from the principals behind \ours{}~for zero-shot and few-shot setups.